 Creating a budget doesn’t have to be difficult.
 In fact, it’s relatively easy to do.
 What it does take is commitment to succeed.

 But if you are wondering why it’s important to create a budget, it would probably come down to the fact that people who do tend to better manage their money and probably have less financial issues than those that don’t monitor and manage their finances.
+For some a budget could be to help them get back on track with their finances, perhaps after a credit card spending spree or trying to keep up with friends and creating debt along the way.
+For those that have extra challenges or require social assistance having a budget is an important way to stay on top of your finances.

 How to Create a Budget